There are at least 135 levers to pull to improve the sales results in your sales team.

 Sales Improvement via Time Management and Productivity:

-1. Prioritization: Help reps prioritize leads and tasks based on potential value and urgency.
+- Prioritisation: Help reps prioritise leads and tasks based on potential value and urgency.

 Raise the Sales Bar via Continuous Improvement:

-4. Data-Driven Insights: Utilize sales data and analytics to identify trends, strengths, and weaknesses.
+- Data-Driven Insights: Utilise sales data and analytics to identify trends, strengths, and weaknesses.

-2. Recognition and Rewards: Recognize and reward top-performing reps to boost morale and motivation.
+- Recognition and Rewards: Recognise and reward top-performing reps to boost morale and motivation.

 Sales Improvement via Collaboration and Teamwork: